 Oriel Window: simply put, a bay window on an upper floor.

 Finial: an ornament often at the peak of a gable.
 Ours on the main front gable is six feet tall.

-Quatrefoil: : an ornament with four lobes or leaves.
-In a medieval church, a representation of the four evangelists.
-Our porches have five quatrefoils supporting the roof.
+Quatrefoil: : an ornament with four lobes or leaves—in a medieval church, a representation of the four evangelists.
+Our porches have quatrefoils supporting their roofs.

 Barge Board: a ornamental board covering the gable end of a roof.
 Ours have trefoils carved at the ends of the projections.

 Hood Mold: A molding that projects above a door, window, or archway to protect from rain.
 It can also be called a drip mold.